UPPMAX/programming_formalisms/docs/project/issues.md

 ## Our project

-In our project we use the following rule:
+In our project we use the following rules:

-> Always work on an issue, create an issue if needed
+- Always work on an issue, create an issue if needed
+- Issues are always based on the requirements document
+- First part of an issue can be to add it to the requirements document.
+  Sure, the product owner is usually is charge of this, but in this project, everyone is a bit of a product owner :-)

 ## Exercises